Canning College

-Canning College is a specialist international education institution delivering programs that provide international students with pathways into universities.
+Canning College is a specialist education institution delivering programs that provide local and international students with pathways into universities.
 It delivers programs for Year 10, Year 11, Year 12 (WA Certificate of Education and WA Universities' Foundation Program), Certificate IV (in University Access Program) and Diploma of Commerce.
 Canning College is located on Marquis Street in Bentley, a suburb situated 7 km south-east of Perth, Western Australia.
+It is next to Curtin University.

-Established in 1982 by the WA Department of Education, the college initially provided secondary and tertiary-preparation education for domestic and fee-paying international students completing senior secondary programs or their equivalent.
-Since 2019 the college has provided education to fee-paying international students only.
-In 2017, Canning College provided education to approximately 400 international students from approximately twelve countries.
+Established in 1982 by the Department of Education, the college initially provided secondary and tertiary-preparation education for domestic and international students completing senior secondary programs or their equivalent.
+From 2019, the college provided education to fee-paying international students only.
+From 2024, local students are also entitled to enrol into Canning College programs.

 Programs

 Canning College provides a number of education programs: